Questions and answers about general social security benefit | News archive | KelaSkip to content

 Published 22/5/2025

-The Government is planning to introduce a new general social security benefit with the goal of simplifying the social security system.
-If Parliament approves the Government’s proposal for the introduction of the general social security benefit, it will replace labour market subsidy and basic unemployment allowance in 2026.
+Parliament has approved the government proposal on the general social security benefit (yleistuki).
+The benefit will replace the labour market subsidy (työmarkkinatuki) and basic unemployment allowance (peruspäiväraha) paid by Kela in May 2026.
 The intention is for the general social security benefit to be extended to cover more benefits later on.
 This article addresses some of the most frequently asked questions on the general social security benefit.

-The general social security benefit is a new form of financial assistance that the Government plans to introduce to the Finnish social security system.
+The general social security benefit is a new form of financial assistance that will be introduced to the Finnish social security system.
 The new benefit will combine several existing benefits into one single benefit.

-The intention is for the general social security benefit to expand to cover other benefits, such as housing benefits, in phases.
+The intention is for the scope of the general social security benefit to be expanded in phases to also cover other benefits, such as housing benefits.

 The Programme of Prime Minister Petteri Orpo’s Government lists the introduction of a general social security benefit as part of its planned reform of the Finnish social security system.
 The reform aims to create a general social security benefit that would include a basic allowance for living costs, an allowance for housing costs and a discretionary allowance as last-resort social security.